Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Black Duck**
 * **White Source Bolt**

-Other incorrect answer options you may see on the exam include the following:

-* OWASP ZAP
-* PDM
-* SourceGear
-* SourceGear Vault

-### Question #68
+### Question #60   💩

 You have an Azure key vault named KV1 and three web servers.

 You plan to deploy an app named App1 to the web servers.

-You need to ensure that App1 can retrieve a secret from KV1.
+**You need to ensure that App1 can retrieve a secret from KV1**.
 The solution must meet the following requirements:

 • Minimize the number of permission grants required.